 HEAD COACH ALLISON LAWRENCE

 In Lawrence’s seven seasons as an assistant, Montana three times finished .500 or better in Big Sky Conference matches and three times made the league’s postseason tournament.
 At the 2013 Big Sky tournament, No. 5 Montana defeated No. 4 Northern Arizona in the quarterfinals, the Grizzlies’ first postseason victory since 1996.

 Lawrence, from Alta Loma, Calif., was a four-year starting outside hitter for Oregon State, from 2001 to 2004.
 She graduated from OSU in 2005 with a degree in philosophy and added a master’s degree in applied women’s studies from Claremont Graduate University in 2008.
 Lawrence was a freshman on Oregon State’s NCAA tournament team in 2001 and would go on to earn honorable-mention All-Pac-10 honors as a junior and senior.
 She was awarded Pac-10 academic honors in 2002, 2003 and 2004, and was an academic all-district selection as a junior.

-Lawrence was a volunteer assistant coach at Oregon State in 2005 and an assistant coach at Pomona-Pitzer in 2007 and La Verne in 2008, both NCAA Division III schools in Southern California.
+Lawrence was a volunteer assistant coach at Oregon State in 2005 and an assistant coach at Pomona-Pitzer in 2007 and La Verne in 2008, both NCAA Division III schools in southern California.
 She also gained extensive coaching experience at the club level during that time.

 She is married to Nate Michael.
 They are the parents of two sons, Wyatt and Carson.